EXP-code/EXP-docs/intro/install.rst

         bash expbox

   b.
-If your script is on your C: drive, you’ll need to specify your working directory, otherwise the script will default to your Ubuntu home directory (even if you’ve navigated to where your expbox folder is).
+If your script is on your C: drive, you will need to specify your working directory, otherwise the script will default to your Ubuntu home directory (even if you navigated to where your expbox folder is).
 You can do so with the ``-d`` flag, i.e.,

     .. code-block:: bash